Emanuelf-sfsu/Line-Robot-Term-Project/README.md

 | Emanuel Francis | Emanuelf-sfsu        |
 # Task Description

-The aim of this project was to create a robot/car using a Raspberry Pi 4 and a range of different sensors, wheels, and motors.
+The aim of this project is to create a robot using a Raspberry Pi 4 and a range of different sensors, wheels, and motors.
 Once the vehicle is assembled it must traverse through an obstacle course.
-The robot/car will follow a solid black line and navigate around objects on the path.
+The robot will follow a solid black line and navigate around objects on the path.

 # Building the Robot